6 Simple Steps to Increase Employee Productivity

 While communicating over email and instant messaging have their merits, face-to-face communications can help to create a more open environment and improve overall productivity.
-Consider redesigning workspaces so they promote creativity and encourage team members to conduct face-to-face meetings and group meetings.
+Consider redesigning your workspace, or even a more collaborative break room, so they promote creativity and encourage team members to conduct face-to-face meetings and group meetings.

 4. Invest in training programs.